jrcramos/Hybrid-modeling-of-bioreactor-with-LSTM/README.md

  which import the concentrations, feed and other relevant informations.
- Futhermore when imported into matlab data_cho(i).accum is the total amount of a metabolite that should be in the bioreactor over time, it is the "sum of all added concentrations*volume - sample volume*bioreactor volume".
+ Futhermore when imported into matlab data_cho(i).accum is the total amount of a metabolite that should be in the bioreactor over time, it is the "sum of all added concentrations × volume added - sample volume × reactor concentration".
 The file also contains data_cho(i).m_r which are the reacted amounts over time.
 The calculation of data_cho(i).accum is made during the process of data_cho(i).m_r calculation.
 The latter is described in the supplementary